 Reaching the parkland in front of the Ocean View Hotel, you have a great view across the river to the sand spit at the southern end of Yellow Rock Island.
 This is the point where the Kalang and Bellinger Rivers meet and is a very important high tide roosting area for many birds.
-Regulars include, Pied & Sooty Oystercatchers, Crested Terns, Common Terns, Bar-tailed Godwits, Pied Cormorants and Little Black Cormorants.
+Regulars include the Pied & Sooty Oystercatcher, Crested Tern, Common Tern, Bar-tailed Godwit, Pied Cormorant and Little Black Cormorant.

 The boardwalk itself is 800m long, with stunning views inland past Urunga town.
 The vista and up river takes in the valleys to the Great Dividing Range, north across the rivers to Mylestom Spit and south along the beach to Picket Hill and beyond to Nambucca Heads.
 The entire length of the boardwalk is wheelchair accessible.
 There are numerous rest areas with seating, as well as many interpretive signs along the boardwalk pointing out items of interest and telling the history of the area.